dssg/mlforpublicpolicylab/project/final_project_presentation.md

     - what are your rows, what are your labels, what are your features
     - how did you validate - training/validation splits, evaluation metrics, sensible baseline
     - results – performance, important features, and bias audit
-1. Caveats: based on the limitations of your data or analysis (1 minutes)
+1. Caveats: based on the limitations of your data or analysis (2 minutes)
 1. Policy Recommendations: concrete recommendations based on your analysis (1 minutes)
-1. Future Work < 1 minute
+1. Future Work (1 minute)

 # Evaluation Criteria